-2 Number of shares granted in relation to the fiscal year under review; vesting subject to meeting service conditions.
-Grants to Board are based on the service period between Annual General Meetings of Shareholders.

-Value defined as closing share price at the beginning of the service period.

-5 Vice Chairman of the Board since December 7, 2016.
+- Including social security contributions. - Number of shares granted in relation to the fiscal year under review; vesting subject to meeting service conditions.
+Grants to Board are based on the service period between Annual General Meetings of Shareholders. - Value defined as closing share price at the beginning of the service period. - Chairman of the Board since December 7, 2016.

-6 Audit, Finance, Risk, Quality & Compliance Committee.
-7

-Nomination & Compensation Committee.

-8 Member of the Board until December 7, 2016.
+- Vice Chairman of the Board since December 7, 2016. - Audit, Finance, Risk, Quality & Compliance Committee.
+Nomination & Compensation Committee. - 8 Member of the Board until December 7, 2016.